matt7salomon/matt7salomon.github.io/README.md

 ### Reinforcement learning:
 - This is a sample reinforcement learning code that uses the Openai Gym package to solve some games by a trial/error rewards method.
 Simple code and understandable.  <br/>
 <a href="https://github.com/matt7salomon/game-solving-with-reinforcement-learning-Openai-gym "> My reinforcement learning repo</a> <br/><br/>
+### Healthcare projects:
+- This project focuses on Revenue Cycle Management (RCM) for healthcare providers.
+The analysis leverages hospital spending data to understand key financial metrics such as payments, costs, and revenue gaps across different states in the United States.
+The goal of this project is to provide insights into how efficiently hospitals are managing their costs and payments, as well as to identify potential areas for improvement.
+<a href="https://github.com/matt7salomon/revenue_cycle_management_healthcare"> revenue cycle management code </a> <br/><br/>
+- This project uses different classifiers to classify claims as accpeted or denied.
+This process generally takes a long time for health insurance providers but machine learning can help speed up the process while not removing the need for human intervention <br/>
+<a href="https://github.com/matt7salomon/healthcare_claims_acceptance"> Healthcare claims model </a> <br/><br/>
+- This repo has my fraud detection code for healthcare claims.
+It is still under development. <br/>

 ### Other projects:
 - This is a sample EDA that I had to perform for a certificate: <br/>
 <a href="https://github.com/matt7salomon/sample_EDA"> My sample EDA repo </a> <br/><br/>